Anti-tank gun: World War II

-Towards the end of World War II, armor plating became still thicker, with tanks such as the Tiger II being fitted with armor over 100 mm in thickness, as compared to 15 mm which was more typical in 1939.
+Towards the end of World War II, armor plating became still thicker, with tanks such as the Tiger II being fitted with armor over 100 mm in thickness, as compared to 15 mm, which was more typical in 1939.
 This prompted the development of a third generation of anti-tank guns, large-caliber pieces in the 57- to 100-mm range.
 The British Army adopted the Ordnance QF 6-pounder and Ordnance QF 17-pounder, which were then considered great advances in firepower, and the Wehrmacht fielded the even larger 7.5 cm Pak 41 and 8.8 cm Pak 43.
 While the early 37-mm anti-tank guns were easily concealed and moved, the large-caliber weapons available late in the war required equally large vehicles to tow them into place, and were difficult to conceal, dig in, withdraw, or reposition.
 By 1945, large anti-tank guns had become almost impractical in their role, and their size and weight were considered liabilities.
-They were also expensive to produce and although they were capable of defeating the most formidable of opponents, most tank units still consisted of less heavily armoured models that remained vulnerable to less expensive and more practical guns, as well.
+They were also expensive to produce, and although they were capable of defeating the most formidable of opponents, most tank units still consisted of less heavily armored models that remained vulnerable to less expensive and more practical guns, as well.
 Many heavy anti-tank guns were issued, at least initially, on the divisional level, but gradually made their way to individual infantry battalions.

-Meanwhile, the effect of very compact hollow charge warheads was being noted, and a number of countries began producing man-portable anti-tank weapons using this ammunition.
+Meanwhile, the effect of very compact hollow charge warheads was being noted, and several countries began producing man-portable anti-tank weapons using this ammunition.
 The development of man-portable, shoulder-fired, anti-tank rocket launchers began in 1941; most could be reloaded, but a few, such as the German Panzerfaust, were fired from disposable tubes.
-Unlike anti-tank guns, their light weight made them easily portable by individual infantrymen on the battlefield, and they offered similar degrees of firepower whilst being quicker and cheaper to produce.
+Unlike anti-tank guns, their lightweight design made them easily portable by individual soldiers on the battlefield, and they offered comparable firepower whilst being quicker and cheaper to produce.

 Towed anti-tank guns disappeared from most Western countries, such as the United States, after World War II, to be replaced by shoulder-fired rocket launchers, recoilless rifles, and eventually, guided anti-tank missiles.